Skip to main content

 Weekly Columns and Op-Eds

 When rural communities call, the U.S. Postal Service (USPS) answers.
 Our postal service employees provide critical services to the communities of Central Washington and are often the only delivery service that will go the "final mile" to ensure that important mail – including prescriptions, bills, and checks – can be safely delivered to every house in America.
+In Washington state, we also rely on the USPS to securely deliver our ballots as recently as earlier this month during our state's primary election.

 August 17, 2020